 At our elegant-meets-earthy abode, we invite you to enjoy our chefs’ interpretation of Eastern Mediterranean flavours, ingredients and techniques.
 Our name, which translates to “sea” or “ocean” in Persian, serves as a nod to both our waterfront location and the Eastern Mediterranean seaboard.
-Led by District Executive Chef Steven Kwon and Chef de Cuisine Wesley Bernard, our kitchen seeks to pay homage to the distinct culinary traditions of Turkey, Greece, Iran, Israel and Lebanon, to name a few.
+Led by District Executive Chef Steven Kwon and Chef de Cuisine Wesley Bernard, our kitchen seeks to pay homage to the distinct culinary traditions of the Eastern Mediterranean.

 At Daryâ, we believe that sharing and breaking bread among friends and loved ones is one of the best ways to eat.
 We’re big on reaching across the table to tear, dip and sample your way through roasted cauliflower tagine, manti beef dumplings, spanakopita pie, and slow-cooked lamb shoulder oozing with warmth and spice; as well as our knockout selection of kebabs, housemade dips and spreads, and punchy pickles and salads.
 Don’t skip our equally vibrant cocktails and carefully curated wine list designed to complement our bold mosaic of coastal flavours.